kaltura/DeveloperPortalDocs/documentation/01_VPaaS-API-Getting-Started/Getting-Started-VPaaS-API.md

 weight: 102
 ---

 Building video experiences consists of ingesting media files, playing back videos, and  reviewing usage and engagement analytics.
-In between there is a world of nuances that your unique use-case and application requires.
+In between, there is a world of nuances required for your unique use-case and application.
 Kaltura VPaaS is built on the principles of atomic services, SDKs, and tools that allow you full control and flexibility over every element and process in your media's lifecycle.
-The guides on this site, together with the [Kaltura Developer Tools](https://developer.kaltura.com), enable you to get started quickly building your own video experiences and workflows, and provide you with everything you need to explore the platform capabilities further and become an expert.
+The guides on this site, together with the [Kaltura Developer Tools](https://developer.kaltura.com), enable you to get started building your own video experiences and workflows, and provide you with everything you need to further explore the platform's capabilities and to become an expert.

 To get started, let's review the foundational building blocks of a video experience.

 ## Your Kaltura Account ID (partnerId)

 Your Kaltura Partner ID, or PID, is a unique number identifying your Kaltura account.
-You can find your partnerId at any time by visiting the [Account Settings tab in the Kaltura Management Console](https://www.kaltura.com/index.php/kmc/kmc#account|overview).
+Your PID is easily available at any time through the Kaltura Management Console (KMC), by simply clicking the [Account Settings tab](https://www.kaltura.com/index.php/kmc/kmc#account|overview).
-Remember that you will need to pass the PID paramemter every time you authenticate with the Kaltura API, or connect with integrated applications.
+> Remember: You will need to pass the PID paramemter every time you authenticate with the Kaltura API, or connect with integrated applications.

 ## Creating a Kaltura Session

 The Kaltura API is [stateless](https://en.wikipedia.org/wiki/Stateless_protocol), which means that every request made to the Kaltura API requires an authenticated session string to be passed along with your request.
-This is the Kaltura Session (aka KS), which identifies the Kaltura account and user for which the executed API action is to be executed.
+This is the Kaltura Session (KS), which identifies the Kaltura account and user for which the executed API action is to be executed.
 The KS can also specifiy various permissions and configurations, such as setting the role of the user dynamically, setting the time duration for the session, and more.
-You are expected to provide a generated KS with every API call you will make.
+> Remember: For every API call you make, you will need to provide a generated KS.

 ### Methods for Creating a Kaltura Session
 There are three methods for generating a Kaltura Session:

-* Calling the [session.start action](https://developer.kaltura.com/api-docs/#/session.start).
-This method is recommended for scripts and applications that only you will have access to.
+* Calling the [session.start action](https://developer.kaltura.com/api-docs/#/session.start): This method is recommended for scripts and applications to which you alone will have access.
-* Calling [user.loginByLoginId action](https://developer.kaltura.com/api-docs/#/user.loginByLoginId).
-This method is recommended for managing registered users in Kaltura, and allowing users to login using email and password.
-When you login to the Kaltura Management Console, the KMC app calls the user.loginByLoginId action to authenticate you using your registered email and password.
+* Calling [user.loginByLoginId action](https://developer.kaltura.com/api-docs/#/user.loginByLoginId): This method is recommended for managing registered users in Kaltura, and allowing users to log in using email and password.
+When you log in to the KMC, the KMC application calls the user.loginByLoginId action to authenticate you using your registered email and password.
-* Using the [appToken service](https://developer.kaltura.com/api-docs/#/appToken).
-This method is recommended for when you are providing access to scripts or applications that are managed by others, and provides tools to manage API tokens per application provider, revoke access to specific applications, and more.
+* Using the [appToken service](https://developer.kaltura.com/api-docs/#/appToken): This method is recommended providing access to scripts or applications that are managed by others; this method provides tools to manage API tokens per application provider, revoke access to specific applications, and more.

-> To learn more about the Kaltura Session, its algorithm, guidelines and options read the [Kaltura's API Authentication and Security article](https://knowledge.kaltura.com/node/229).
+> To learn more about the Kaltura Session, its algorithm, guidelines and options read the [Kaltura API Authentication and Security article](https://knowledge.kaltura.com/node/229).

 ## Uploading your Media Files

 Media files are uploaded to Kaltura through [CORS enabled](https://www.w3.org/wiki/CORS_Enabled) REST API.
 You can implement an upload flow by using a Kaltura tested JavaScript widget for web pages, or by implementing direct calls to the API.
 Alternatively, Kaltura also provides methods for bulk-ingest and import of content.
-To learn more, read: [Kaltura Bulk Content Ingestion API](https://vpaas.kaltura.com/documentation/02_Media-Ingest-and-Preperation/Bulk-Content-Ingestion.html).
+To learn more, read the [Kaltura Bulk Content Ingestion API article](https://vpaas.kaltura.com/documentation/02_Media-Ingest-and-Preperation/Bulk-Content-Ingestion.html).

->  Side note: Kaltura manages all forms of media files including video, image, and audio files.
-It even provides APIs to host, deliver and process document files such as PDF and PPT files to create rich experiences such as synchronized side-by-side video and presentation slides.
+>  Note: Kaltura manages all forms of media files, including video, image, and audio files.
+It even provides APIs to host, deliver and process document files, such as PDF and PPT files, to create rich experiences such as synchronized side-by-side video and presentation slides.

 Which method you chose to implement depends on your application needs.
 Below are the two main methods for uploading files: